How to Choose the Perfect Wall Art for Your Space

 Alternatively, choose art for your room that introduces bolder shades on the same colour scheme.
 Your wall colour does not restrict your palette but instead serves as a baseline for your evolving sense of personal style.

-- Bright or neon pieces stand out against walls with neutral backgrounds.
+- Bright or bold wall art pieces stand out against walls with neutral backgrounds.

 - Tie together the room with line work or style rather than colour.
 Pieces from the same artist could be different colours but pulled together with the style of painting.